 - Vulcan Cyber offers powerful security for cloud environments.
 Learn more here.

 How to prevent these attacks?
 A comprehensive risk remediation strategy lets you intervene before these breaches can happen.
-Vulcan Cyber can help not only prioritize risk in your environment but remediate it as well.
+Vulcan Cyber can help not only prioritize risk in your environment but also enrich, orchestrate and remediate risk as needed.